Improving Question Answering Model Robustness with Synthetic Adversarial Data Generation: Related Work

 \subsection{Synthetic Question Generation}

-Many approaches have been proposed to generate question-answer pairs given a context paragraph~\citep{du-etal-2017-learning,lewis2018generative,du-cardie-2018-harvesting,zhao-etal-2018-paragraph,alberti-etal-2019-synthetic,puri-etal-2020-training}.
-These approaches generally use a two-stage pipeline that first generates an answer conditioned on a passage, then generates a question conditioned on the passage and answer; we train a similar pipeline in our work. \mbox{G-DAUG}~\citep{yang-etal-2020-generative} trains generative models to synthesise training data for commonsense reasoning tasks.
-Our work focuses on extractive question answering, which motivates the need for different generative models. \citet{yang-etal-2020-generative} filter generated examples using influence functions, or methods that attempt to maximise diversity; we find that a different approach that considers agreement between models trained with different random seeds leads to better performance for our task.
+Many approaches have been proposed to generate question-answer pairs given a passage~\citep{du-etal-2017-learning,du-cardie-2018-harvesting,zhao-etal-2018-paragraph,lewis2018generative,alberti-etal-2019-synthetic,puri-etal-2020-training,lewis2021paq}.
+These generally use a two-stage pipeline that first identifies an answer conditioned on a passage, then generates a question conditioned on the passage and answer; we train a similar pipeline in our work. \mbox{G-DAUG}~\citep{yang-etal-2020-generative} trains generative models to synthesise training data for commonsense reasoning.
+Our work focuses on extractive question-answering~(QA), which motivates the need for different generative models. \citet{yang-etal-2020-generative} filter generated examples using influence functions, or methods that attempt to maximise diversity; we find that a different approach that considers answer agreement between QA models trained with different random seeds leads to better performance in our setting.